-NaloxHome is a program that will provide free naloxone to hospital emergency rooms to dispense at discharge to patients or caregivers of patients who have experienced an overdose or are at risk for an overdose.
+NaloxHome provides free naloxone to Arkansas hospitals to dispense to patients or caregivers of patients who have experienced an overdose or are at risk for an overdose.
 By removing barriers to naloxone access, the program aims to save lives.

 Overcome overdose.
 Take home naloxone and save a life.